 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the FT7 has a lens built in, whereas the GX85 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the GX85 and their specifications in the Micro Four Thirds Lens Catalog.

 Concerning battery life, the FT7 gets 300 shots out of its DMW-BCM13 battery, while the GX85 can take 290 images on a single charge of its DMW-BLG10 power pack.
-The power pack in the FT7 can be charged via the USB port, so that it is not always necessary to take the battery charger along when travelling.
+The battery packs of both cameras can be charged via USB, which can be very convenient when travelling.

 The price is, of course, an important factor in any camera decision.
 The retail prices at the time of the camera’s release place the model in the market relative to other models in the producer’s line-up and the competition.
 The FT7 was launched at a lower price than the GX85, despite having a lens built in.
 Normally, street prices remain initially close to the MSRP, but after a couple of months, the first discounts appear.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.